 MCLR is calculated based on the loan tenor, i.e., the amount of time a borrower has to repay the loan.
 This tenor-linked benchmark is internal in nature.
 The bank determines the actual lending rates by adding the elements spread to this tool.

 The banks, then, publish their MCLR after careful inspection.
-The same process applies for loans of different maturities – monthly or as per a pre-announced cycle.
+The same process applies for loans of different maturities, be it monthly or as per a pre-announced cycle.

 The four main elements of MCLR are made up of the following:

-Banks have the liberty to make available all loan categories under fixed or floating interest rates.
+Banks have the liberty to make all loan categories available at fixed or floating interest rates.
 Additionally, banks need to follow specific deadlines to disclose the MCLR or the internal benchmark.
-They could be one month, overnight MCLR, three months, one year or any other maturity as the bank deems fit.
+These could be one month, overnight MCLR, three months, one year, or any other maturity as the bank deems fit.

 The lending rate cannot be below the MCLR for any loan maturities.
 However, there are other loans that are not linked to MCLR.
 These include loans against customers’ deposit, loans to the bank’s employees, special loan schemes by the Government of India (Jan Dhan Yojana), fixed-rate loans with tenures above three years.